rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 ```
 You could also modify different parameters, such as the loss function, batch_size, epochs, or the test data file etc, and record them using `mlflow.log_param`.

-* After running the examples repeatedly, you might be interested in comparing the performance of ran experiments.
+* Note: You can practice training ML models with different configurations to create different model versions.
+Then, identify which metrics need to be managed by MLflow and how to compare performance between different versions.

 Open a terminal in the current working directory and call MLflow user interface using the below command:
 ```bash
 $mlflow ui
 ```